Central Finland Grants

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications in 2021 were announced on May 19th.
-Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.
-The grants can be withdrawn after May 18th.
+The grant decisions of the January round of applications in 2024 will be announced on May 23rd.
+Both favourable and unfavourable grant decisions were sent to grant applicants by email approximately two weeks before that.
+The 2024 grants can be withdrawn from 22 May 2024.